Bronchitis is an infection of the main airways of the lungs (bronchi), causing them to become irritated and inflamed.

 - drink lots of fluid – this helps prevent dehydration and thins the mucus in your lungs, making it easier to cough up

-- treat headaches, fever, and aches and pains with paracetamol or ibuprofen – although ibuprofen isn't recommended if you have asthma
+- treat headaches, a high temperature, and aches and pains with paracetamol or ibuprofen – although ibuprofen is not recommended if you have asthma

 As an alternative to an over-the-counter cough medicine, try making your own mixture of honey and lemon, which can help soothe a sore throat and ease your cough.